Building Learning Power

 NED Mindset Mission Summer 2019

 We were excited to welcome The NED Show (Never give up, Encourage others, Do your best) to Laira Green on Friday 12th July.
 Hayley from the NED show taught us all about NED's Mindset Mission in a special interactive assembly using storytelling, puppetry, illusions and some amazing yoyo tricks.
 The children have been able to purchase special NED yo-yos as a reminder of the NED mindset.
-While yo-yoing is cool and simple, it’s not always easy and everyone who learns to yo will make mistakes along the way - it’s important to learn from mistakes and to never give up!
+We learnt it’s important to learn from mistakes and to never give up!

 Well done to the children who took part!